 A Technical Report contains information on the technical content of standardization work.
 This information is not suitable to be published as an EN or TS.
 A Technical Report may include, for example, data obtained from a survey, data on work in other organizations, or any other data that might be useful to a CEN member.

 European Standards also differ from Technical Specifications and Technical Reports in that European standard are circulated for public comment (CEN Enquiry).
 Every concerned group or person (e.g. consumers, manufacturers, public authorities etc.) may comment on a draft version of a European Standard.

-The flowchart below shows the typical process for the proposal, development, adoption and publication of a European Standard by a Technical Committee.
+The table below shows the typical process for the proposal, development, adoption and publication of a European Standard by a Technical Committee.